 Black-tailed godwit call: Olivier Swift, Helene Cartaud, Xeno-Canto

-I’m a qualifying feature for the Solent and Southampton Water and Portsmouth Harbour Special Protection Areas – that means, when the sites were designated, a nationally significant number of us used these awesome coastlines in the winter!
+They are a qualifying feature for the Solent and Southampton Water and Portsmouth Harbour Special Protection Areas – that means, when the sites were designated, a nationally significant number of the species used the areas.

 Black-tailed godwit pairs split up over the winter and, on average, spend the colder months about 1000km apart?
 At the end of the season they manage to reunite back in Iceland arriving within a few days of each other.
 What amazing synchronicity!